johnandersen777/johnandersen777.github.io/content/a_path_to_peaceful_armageddon_analysis_beast_1.md

 ## Playbooks we must take money out of

+Existing frameworks exist, what's the mantra?
+Use the system to fight the system.
+We need to drive the Devil out.
+We can use our classic security approach to do so.

+- Find the vulns.
+- Expose the vulns.
+  - Make sure everybody knows vulns are everybody's problem until everyone understands it needs to get fixed.
+- Use the system's existing processes to fix the vulns.
+  - Align with terminology and guidelines.
+- Make the way to fix the vulns the easiest, fastest, and most effective way.
+Make it so fucking easy they can't choose the solutions that don't listen to Matthew 6:24.

+---

 - [Unitied Nations: Transforming Our World](https://sustainabledevelopment.un.org/content/documents/21252030%20Agenda%20for%20Sustainable%20Development%20web.pdf)
   - Mark of the beast.
 NOT GOOD.
   - 16.9: By 2030, provide legal identity for all, including birth registration